Lworakan/Potentiometer_RMX2024_LAB1/README.md

 The experiment setup includes:
 1. **Hall Effect Sensor**: Measures the magnetic field strength.
-2. **Potentiometer**: Adjusts the input signal.
-3. **Magnetic Shields**: To observe the shielding effect on magnetic field strength and its impact on voltage output.
+2. **Magnetic Shields**: To observe the shielding effect on magnetic field strength and its impact on voltage output.
-4. **Webcam rapoo c260**: Captures the setup and measurements for real-time monitoring.
-5. **Simulink and MATLAB**: Used for data logging and analysis of the signals.

 ## Objectives